Health Insurance Marketplace Updates

 OPTION 3: Covered California

-Covered California is the name of the new individual plan marketplace that provides Advance Premium Tax Credit and Cost Sharing Reduction to those who qualify through income guidelines.
-Under the ACA, the only way to get the Advance Premium Tax Credit or Cost Sharing Reduction is to apply for coverage through the California marketplace, Covered California.
-If you qualify for the tax credit or cost sharing reduction, you must apply through Covered California.
+Those who do have a qualifying event are eligible to enroll in Covered California and may qualify for the Advance Premium Tax Credit and/or Cost Sharing Reduction.
+Under the ACA, the only way to get the Advance Premium Tax Credit or Cost Sharing Reduction is to apply for coverage through Covered California.
+If you qualify for the tax credit or cost sharing reduction, you must apply through Covered California to get assistance.
 If you won’t qualify, then there is no reason to apply through this new system.
 All the plans available in Covered California are also available through the Individual and Family plans directly.

-To get the latest information on Covered California, visit our blog at www.realcarecar.com/blog
+To get the latest information on Covered California and other health insurance issues, visit our blog at www.realcarecar.com/blog